k-madsenDK/Cyw43Power/README.md

 API
 - bool setPowerMode(PowerMode mode)
   - PowerMode: Default | NoSave | Performance (Performance maps to NO_POWERSAVE if the macro is unavailable)
-  - Returns true on success, false if the driver headers/symbols are not exposed in your core build.
+  - Returns true on success, false if the driver headers/symbols are not exposed by your core build.
 - bool getRSSI(int8_t& outDbm)
   - Returns true and sets outDbm on success.
 Typical range: -30..-90 dBm (negative values).
 - int linkStatus()